rwsbillyang/iReadPDF/README.md

 - Show DF Content
 - Jump when click item in content
 - Text selection and copy
-- Not copy PDF file when add book into shelf

 ## Problems
 - Not smooth when scroll pdf in landscape mode